ccn0/presentable.css/README.md

 # Presentable.css

  The `STYLE.CSS` used by some of our programs to make webpages look presentable (that's why it's called that.)
- You can use it in any of your projects, as long as you credit me (@CCNO) somewhere.
+ You can use it in any of your projects, as long as you credit me (@CCN0) somewhere.

 ## Custom Tags